-Over the past 30-50 years, a substantial area of sloping land has been brought into agricultural production.
+- Over the past 30-50 years a substantial area of sloping land has been brought into agricultural production.
 This has resulted in significant land degradation and soil erosion.
 Steep land topography and heavy rainfall are major causes of high rates of soil erosion.
 Further, a great deal of agricultural prime land is situated in coastal areas, which are affected by sea level rise, tidal surges, and salinity intrusion.
-These circumstances have substantial implications for long-term crop production and food and nutrition security (National Adaptation Plan, 2018).

-In general, Fiji lacks application of good land husbandry practices and failure to tackle degradation of land and water resources.
+These circumstances have substantial implications for long-term crop production and food and nutrition security (National Adaptation Plan, 2018). - In general, in Fiji there is a lack of application of good land husbandry practices and a failure to tackle degradation of land and water resources.
 The taking over of most road side's arable land from agriculture for the development of peri-urban and urban zone eg. Nausori to Suva and Nadi to Lautoka has moved farmers upland for their livelihood.
 Farmers are often unaware of basic soil management techniques.
 The recent expansion of the cultivation of kava, in particular, has been associated with clearance of forest cover and a failure to adopt sustainable agricultural practices.
 The use of better farm management methods involving crop rotation, proper use of fertilizer, organic inputs and improved varieties, among other things, will help to maintain soil fertility.
 Planting on slopes should be reserved for tree crops.
-Improved watershed management, better use of water on farms, maintaining biodiversity and reducing deforestation will all be critical to sustaining agricultural productivity over weather-related catastrophes.
+Improved watershed management, better use of water on farms, maintaining biodiversity and reducing deforestation will all be critical to sustaining agricultural productivity over time. - Fiji experiences a tropical marine climate, strongly affected by the South Pacific Convergence Zone and is greatly influenced by the El Niño Southern Oscillation.
+As a result, it is highly vulnerable to climate-induced shocks.
+It is among the top 15 countries world-wide that are most exposed to weather-related catastrophes.
 The main climate hazards are tropical cyclones, storm surges, drought and flooding.
 Current climate trends provide strong evidence of increasing average temperatures, increasing ocean acidification, and increased intensity of hydro-meteorological events.
 Fiji can expect an increase in rainfall extremes and the intensity of tropical cyclones over time.
 Droughts are likely to affect areas in the west of Viti Levu in particular.